jfima/amanu/README.md

 pip install -e .
 ```

-### 2. Configure
+### 2. Configure with the Wizard

-Run the interactive setup wizard:
+Amanu includes an **interactive setup wizard** that guides you through configuration:

 ```bash
 amanu setup
 ```

-The wizard will guide you through:
+The wizard helps you:
-- 🔑 Getting your Google Gemini API key
+- 🔑 Configure API keys for your chosen providers
-- 🤖 Choosing the right AI model for your needs
+- 🤖 Select models for transcription and refinement
-- 🌍 Setting your language preferences
+- 🌍 Set language preferences
-- 📁 Configuring output formats
+- 📁 Choose output formats and organization modes

+**Everything is configurable** through the wizard—no manual YAML editing required!

 ### 3. Process Your First File